rajarshikhare/gogo/README.md

 ## Overview

 The GoGo Data Structures Package is a comprehensive collection of generic data structures implemented in Go.
-This package includes implementations of Stack, Queue, and PriorityQueue, each designed to be efficient, flexible, and easy to use.
+This package includes implementations of Stack, Queue, PriorityQueue, and AVL Tree, each designed to be efficient, flexible, and easy to use.
 These data structures are fundamental in many algorithms and are essential for efficient data management and processing.

 ## Data Structures